 We ship worldwide.
 The shipping cost of each item, which in all cases includes Loss in Transit Insurance Cover, is calculated using a combination of factors.
 These include the destination selected during checkout, together with the weight, size and value of the item.

-N.B. :- Clients requiring more Comprehensive Insurance Cover are advised to seek professional advice and a written quotation from a Registered Insurance Broker.
+N.B. :- Please be aware that we do NOT offer insurance against damage in transit ~ Clients requiring more Comprehensive Insurance Cover are therefore advised to seek professional advice and a written quotation from a Registered Insurance Broker.

 Shipping Discounts for Multiple Items